-Scott Slapin (b.
-1974) performs as one half of the Slapin-Solomon Viola Duo with his wife, Tanya Solomon, and teaches violin and viola privately in South Hadley and Amherst, Massachusetts as well as worldwide via Skype.
+Scott Slapin composes, performs as one half of the Slapin-Solomon Viola Duo with his wife, Tanya Solomon, and teaches violin and viola privately in South Hadley and Amherst, Massachusetts as well as worldwide via Skype.
 If you are interested in contacting Scott either about lessons or commissioning a work, please contact him here.

 Scott Slapin has written more than fifty original violacentric compositions, which have been performed by hundreds of musicians in such halls and conservatories as Carnegie’s Weill Hall, the Royal College of Music, the San Francisco Conservatory, the Manhattan and Eastman Schools of Music as well as at international competitions including the ARD, Primrose, and Tertis.
-He has written seven albums of his chamber works have been recorded to date: A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet (which you are currently listening to), Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
+To date, seven albums of his chamber works have been recorded to date: A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet (which you are currently listening to), Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
 Scott can be heard performing his Elegy-Caprice and Nocturne (along with Tanya) in the final scenes of the award-winning docudrama Secret Life, Secret Death.

 Scott was born into a family of string players in New Jersey in 1974.
 He made his debut as a composer in the New Jersey State Theater with a twelve-minute orchestral piece written at the age of thirteen; the work was reviewed favorably in the New Jersey Star Ledger and other local papers and performed by several other orchestras in the state.
 Scott’s often-performed Nocturne is dedicated to the memory of his composition teacher, mentor, accompanist, and friend Richard Lane (1933-2004), and his 24 Etudes for beginning violinists or violists are dedicated to his first violin/viola teacher Barbara Barstow.
 Scott was commissioned by the American Viola Society to write the viola trio Capricious in memory of his final viola teacher Emanuel Vardi (1917-2011).